 - 1. Immediately enroll the homeless student, even if the student is unable to produce records normally required for enrollment such as previous academic records, birth certificate, medical records, proof of residency, or other documentation.
-Homeless students must be given a temporary exemption. - 2.
+Homeless students must be given a temporary exemption of up to 30 school days. - 2.
 Immediately contact the prior school the student attended to obtain relevant academic and other records. - 3.
-Immediately refer the parent or 1 e g a l guardian of the student or the unaccompanied youth to the District Homeless Liaison to assist in obtaining necessary immunizations, or medical and immunization records, if needed.
+Immediately refer the parent or legal guardian of the student or the unaccompanied youth to the District Homeless Liaison to assist in obtaining necessary immunizations, or medical and immunization records, if needed.